Educational and Training Services through the California Department of Rehabilitation Fact Sheet

 - post-employment services;

 - other goods and services that are determined necessary for you to achieve your employment goal; and

-When attending a publicly-funded college or university, you will be required to obtain services from that institution, including readers, interpreters, and note-takers, which are considered a comparable service and benefit under state law. tit.
+When attending a publicly-funded college or university, you will be required to obtain services from that institution, including readers, interpreters and note takers, which are considered a comparable service and benefit under state law. tit.
 9 CCR § 7174(c)(1).
-DOR is also not responsible for on-going or long-term support of a client’s everyday living expenses, similar to welfare or other social service programs. tit.
+DOR is also not responsible for on-going or long-term support of a client’s everyday living expenses, similar to welfare or other social service programs.
 9 CCR §§ 7019(c); 7174(b)

 7. If I’m on Social Security Income (SSI) or Social Security Disability Income (SSDI) am I expected to pay for training services?

 No. If you receive any of the following benefits, you are exempt from financial participation requirements, and do not have to participate in the cost of any DOR services, including training: